'Beast from the East' sends Europe mercury plummeting

 On Sunday, a 35-year-old homeless man was found dead in the southeastern city of Valence, and two days earlier, a 62-year-old man died in his cabin in the woods outside Paris.

+A third man, aged 53, was found dead in a frozen field in Gresy-sur-Aix on Monday afternoon.

-Some local authorities have ordered officials to find shelters for the homeless.
+Some local authorities in Europe have ordered officials to find shelters for the homeless.

 In Belgium, a local mayor in a municipality of Brussels ordered homeless people to be forcibly detained if they refused to go to shelters.